mysterious-ben/intro-website/src/templates/blog/cross_validating_time_series.md

 - It cannot evaluate the earliest period of the history
 - A pessimistic estimate bias because the size of the training set is growing over time

-2.b) **Moving-origin forward validation** is similar to WF validation but it uses an expanding window for the training and validation sets.
-There are more possible modifications of WF validation: for example, see **[Tashman2000]**.
+2.b) **Moving-origin forward validation** is a modification of WF validation that uses an expanding window for both training and validation sets (i.e., all data is used in every split).

 Pros (w.r.t.
 WF validation):